arisvaldez/godot-in-app-update/README.md

 	    pass
 ```

-This plugin use 2 method for install updates `IMMEDIATE` and `FLEXIBLE` the plugin apply `IMMEDIATE` automatically, but for `FLEXIBLE` you need call a method for apply.
+This plugin use 2 method for install updates `IMMEDIATE` and `FLEXIBLE` the plugin apply `IMMEDIATE` automatically, but for `FLEXIBLE` you need call a method for apply the update.

 The next code is a example for use (using a button for call method):